cloudant/java-cloudant/MIGRATION.md

 ### POJO usage in the new library

-Since the new library supports models, this guide will provide you three ways to migrated your POJOs from `java-cloudant`.
+Since the new library supports models, this guide will demonstrate three ways to migrate your POJOs from `java-cloudant`.

 Let's start with a simple POJO: